 This activity is definitely for the fit and adventurous.
 I recommend booking the guided hike if only for the convenience of not having to plan everything out yourself.

-Alright, this is a must visit (in my humble opinion) for a few reasons.
+This is a neat stop for a few reasons.

 But first, what are these beehive huts?
 Quite simply they are stone structures dating back to over a thousand years ago.
 They are thought to have been used by monks from a bygone era, and were built in an ancient style (think 6,000 years ago).
 The beehive name comes from their shape, and has nothing to do with the actual structures.